Summary:

 Comfort & Emergency Preparedness

 When you’re stiff, cold, or uncomfortable, your reaction time will drop.
-Make sure to ride within your abilities and avoid risk-taking in cold weather—and don’t be afraid to turn back if conditions feel too difficult.
+Make sure to ride within your abilities, avoid risk-taking in cold weather, and don’t be afraid to turn back if conditions feel too difficult.
 There’ll be plenty of other riding days!

 Choosing an eBike for Cold Weather Riding